xiongtoto0526/video-vr/README.md

-this is a demo for video vr display in browse
+this is a demo for video vr display in browse, and thanks for the video-panorama-lib author